 An SMSF can obtain a loan to invest in a variety of investments such as shares or properties.
-Banks and lenders have tailored lending products for SMSFs.
-Depending on the SMSF’s structure and the type of investment (commercial or residential properties), the loan to valuation ratios is typically ranging from a maximum of 65 –80%.
+Banks and lenders have tailored lending products for SMSF’s.
+Depending on the SMSF’s structure and the type of investments (commercial or residential properties), the loan to valuation ratios is typically ranging from a maximum of 65 –80%.

 How an SMSF loan is different from a home loan

 Fee is the one of the most conspicuous difference between an SMSF loan and a home loan.
 An SMSF loans are often viewed by lenders as commercial loans and, therefore, commercial loan fees apply.

 - Interest Rate

 Apart from establishment fees, the variable interest rate for an SMSF residential property loan is often about 100 basis points more than a discounted variable rate home loan.
 At the time of writing an SMSF property loan is approximately 5.70% whilst a home loan is 4.70%.